trustytrojan/autobump/README.md

 - `DISCORDHOME_CHANNEL_ID`: channel to send DiscordHome bump commands in
 - `CONTACT_USER_ID`: user to DM in case of errors (optional)

+3. Run `deno task build` or `npx tsc`
+4. Run `node dist`, or `deno task start` / `npm start` to run in the background.
+Unfortunately Deno hasn't implemented `setTimeout` in the way I expected, preventing both bumpers to run simultaneously.
+So NodeJS still needs to be used to run the compiled JavaScript.

-4. Currently autobump supports two bump bots: DISBOARD and DiscordHome.
+**NOTE:** Currently autobump supports two bump bots: DISBOARD and DiscordHome.
 To run the DISBOARD autobumper, you need to provide a channel ID in the `DISBOARD_CHANNEL_ID` environment variable.
-Same thing for DiscordHome.
+Same thing for DiscordHome with the `DISCORDHOME_CHANNEL_ID` environment variable.
 At least one must be provided to run autobump.